 Generalized calibration equations for stem water content.

 the factory-supplied calibration equations of commercially available soil moisture sensors cannot be directly used to accurately estimate the water content of either sawdust or tree stem segments.
 However, the new calibration equations derived in this study can be used to improve the performance of the soil moisture sensors, except the Hydra Probe, in estimating the water content of the stem segments of the five tree species and for estimating the water content of sawdust from the three species of sawdust.
 Further, using the combined equation for all the five tree species, while not as good as the ones for the individual species, gave acceptable estimates of the tree stem water content for all five species.
 While the use of calibrations derived with sawdust would have provided an easier way to calibrate the EM sensors for stems, this was shown to not be feasible as the calibration equations were too dissimilar to be directly applied to the measurement of the water content of stems with three of the sensors presumably due to the differences in bulk density of sawdust and trees stems, but provided an acceptable estimate of the stem water content with the TEROS 10 and TEROS 12 sensors, particularly if absolute water contents are not required.
 The study showed that the TLO was the best at estimating the water content of sawdust and TEROS 10 for the water content of stems using the soil calibration equation provided by the manufacturer or derived for those in which the FSCE were not supplied.
 Using the calibrations derived in this study, TDR310S was the most accurate at estimating the water content of sawdust and TEROS 12 was the most accurate at estimating the volumetric water content of the stems.
 For measuring sawdust and stem moisture content using all the sensors, the accuracy of measuring stem and sawdust volumetric water content will be significantly improved by using the species-specific equations derived in this study, rather than the soil moisture calibration equations.
-While longer probe lengths and a greater number of probes have the potential to extend the range of water content sensing for stem water content measurements, it is advisable to use shorter probe lengths and only 2-3 probes due to limitations related to installation.
+While longer probe lengths and a greater number of probes have the potential to extend the range of water content sensing for stem water content measurements, for typical stems (such as the stem diameter range of 6-15 cm in this article), due to the uneven surface of the stem and installation constraints, it is advisable to use shorter probe lengths and only 2-3 probes due to limitations related to installation.

 Conclusions